ryankontos/Table-LLM-Research-Project/papers/Fang et al. - 2024 - Large Language Models(LLMs) on Tabular Data Prediction, Generation, and Understanding -- A Survey/README.md

 To mitigate these challenges, researchers have explored several advanced techniques:
 - **Text-Based Serialisation**: Converting tables into human-readable text or structured formats (like Markdown or LaTeX) improves LLM processing.
 Markdown format is particularly popular, though LaTeX serialisation has shown promise for handling complex tables more effectively.

-- **Embedding-Based Approaches**: Fine-tuning models like BERT and TAPAS (table-specific PLMs) to better capture the semantic relationships between tabular data elements.
+- **Embedding-Based Approaches**: Fine-tuning models like BERT to better capture the semantic relationships between tabular data elements.

 - **Prompt Engineering**: Introducing context-specific instructions or in-context learning examples within prompts has improved LLM performance for table understanding and reasoning tasks.